wjzhengsh/blockchain/howto/remote_peer_aws.md

 You are responsible for the cost of the AWS services that you use while you run this Quick Start reference deployment.
 There is no additional cost for using this Quick Start.
 For full details, see the pricing pages for each AWS service that you need to use in this Quick Start.
 Prices are subject to change.

 1. Choose one of the following options to launch the AWS CloudFormation template into your AWS account.
-For help choosing an option, see deployment options earlier in this guide.
+For help with choosing an option, see deployment options earlier in this guide.
 Each deployment takes about 10 minutes to complete.

   * [Deploy {{site.data.keyword.blockchainfull_notm}} Platform for AWS into a new VPC on AWS ![External link icon](../images/external_link.svg "External link icon")](https://fwd.aws/v43nk "Deploy {{site.data.keyword.blockchainfull_notm}} Platform for AWS into a new VPC on AWS").